Academies Benchmark Report 2019 – released

 Our benchmarking report will assist anyone who wants to understand more about how their Academy Trust is performing.
 The group is passionate about the academy sector and hope that the contents of this year’s report helps you to improve your academy trust”.

-Phil Reynolds, a specialist in Academies and Education at Kreston Reeves, added; “Against a backdrop of financial uncertainty and reducing budgets nationwide, it is difficult for academies to guarantee like-for-like education models in the long term.
+Peter Manser, a specialist in Academies and Education at Kreston Reeves, added; “Against a backdrop of financial uncertainty and reducing budgets nationwide, it is difficult for academies to guarantee like-for-like education models in the long term.
 With more uncertainty on the horizon it is difficult to know how long this improved position will last.
 Many ‘easy savings’ have already been made which leaves staff as the obvious final reductions.
 We are already seeing reductions in learning support assistants, and staff contact ratios will be increased to save costs.
 This means teachers spend longer in the classroom so, in theory, schools wouldn’t need as many teachers.
 There have been several years of cost cutting and the Trusts that we work with are telling us that there are no more areas where they can save significant costs without impacting on the way in which education is provided.

 The added uncertainty around teacher recruitment and retention is also proving a challenge with schools continuing to fill gaps with agency support staff.
 This can be a costly exercise but it would appear that locally MATs are achieving better economies of scale on this front than single schools thanks to their bargaining power.”